 You'll be pleased to know that it's legal to fly a drone in the UK.
 Currently, you do not have to register a new drone, but the law will change in November 2019 and require that all drone operators will have to be registered.

 And - naturally - you can't just fly wherever and however you like.
 There's a UK dronecode, a simple set of rules, to ensure you fly safely and legally.
 For the most part the rules are common sense.
 But with the police now having powers to ground drones if they're flouting the law, it pays to know the dronecode inside out before you take off.

 We'll also explain the equivalent rules in certain other countries in case you want to take your drone on holiday to capture some great aerial video.

 What is the UK law for drones?

 The main change to the law, which came into effect on 30 July 2018 is that drones must be flown no higher than 400 feet / 120m.
 And they must not be flown within 1km of airports.
-The exclusion zone is set to change in 2019 following incidents at Gatwick and Heathrow, forcing law-abiding operators to stay at least 2.5 nautical miles (4.63km) away.
+The exclusion zone is set to change this year following incidents at Gatwick and Heathrow, forcing law-abiding operators to stay at least 2.5 nautical miles (4.63km) away.

 The UK dronecode has always restricted drones to 400 feet, but the new rules are now enforceable by law and you can be prosecuted for flouting them.

 Here are the six rules of the dronecode: